brunsviga13rk/SfM/README.md

 [here](https://cloud.montehaselino.de/s/WFXnTMigBmaLWzg) as this is only a few megabytes in size.

+Please take note that the dataset is licensed under CC BY-NC-SA 4.0.
+A copy of this license is included in this repository as:
+`DATASET_LICENSE` for further information.

 You can use the following to download, extract and setup the dataset:
 ```
 make pull